 I resolved to be a scream-free mom, and so far I’ve gone 88 days without screaming at my children.
 Yes—I’m keeping track.
 If you’re wondering how to stop yelling at your kids, I can tell you what’s worked for me after much trial, much error, and much, much screaming.

 First, let me tell you that I have a child who, I’m convinced, finds joy in challenging me.
 This child prods, groans, and throws in plenty of disrespectful zingers for good measure.
-I should have led with this: He’s 13.
-But, these 5 steps to becoming a scream-free parent apply to younger children too.
+I also want to come clean on the fact that while I haven’t screamed at my children for a few months, I have used words laced with grouchiness and sarcasm.
+But one thing at a time.

 3. Remember your role.